Where To Get Tested For COVID-19 In North Texas

 City of Fort Worth New Locations, Expanded Hours

-The City of Fort Worth is making sure that access to COVID-19 testing remains available by opening new testing sites on Tuesdays and Thursdays at Fort Worth ISD’s Scarborough-Handley Fieldhouse, as well as the Como Community Center.
+The City of Fort Worth ensures access to COVID-19 testing remains available by opening new testing sites on Tuesdays and Thursdays at Fort Worth ISD’s Scarborough-Handley Fieldhouse, as well as the Como Community Center.
 These sites are in addition to the current testing site at the TEXRail North Side Station, 3001 Decatur Ave.

 These sites are all hosted by the City of Fort Worth and are open to everyone.
 The city is partnering with Vault Health.
 Saliva tests will be administered at no cost, with or without insurance, and appointments are not needed.